Connect with others who understand.

 Idiopathic Hypersomnia Symptoms

-EDS occurs with both idiopathic hypersomnia and narcolepsy, but symptoms unique to idiopathic hypersomnia include:
+EDS occurs with both idiopathic hypersomnia and narcolepsy.
+However, the combination of symptoms that often point to idiopathic hypersomnia includes:

 • Sleeping at least 10 to 11 hours a night

-• Nonrestorative sleep (not feeling completely rested after sleeping)
+• Experiencing nonrestorative sleep (not feeling completely rested after sleeping)

 • Taking an excessive amount of time to wake up